What I read: Victims by Dorothy Uhnak

 There are really no words to express how unbelievably boring this plot device is.
 If anything can make me fall asleep while upright, it is POLITICAL MACHIzzzzzzzzz.

-Like death, POLITICAL MACHINATIONS by POWERFUL PEOPLE is a writer's ultimate cop-out, a contemporary deux ex machina.
+Like death, POLITICAL MACHINATIONS by POWERFUL PEOPLE is a writer's ultimate cop-out, a contemporary deus ex machina.
 The autopsy report was changed!
 Thousands of workers were bribed to keep their mouths shut!
 The reporter sells out for movie rights!
 Money buys off everyone!!

 But plot devices that fall back on tired cliches about everyone being at the mercy of THE MAN--oh, please.
 Who cares.
 Go leave that message on someone else's machine.